FuelLabs/fuels-ts/.changeset/rotten-chefs-shake.md

 ---
+"@fuel-ts/utils": patch
 ---

-docs: add max outputs documentation to combining UTXO docs
+feat: add function for splitting UTXOs and docs on `maxOutputs`